sokmontrey/Minif-JS/README.md

 # Minif-JS

-A mini JavaScript front-end framework written from scratch for school's website project assignment.

-I just got an assignment to build a website for my school in HTML/CSS/JS.
-I need a framework to help me build the website.
-There are nothing wrong with existed framework.
-I just need a simple, lightweight, and ralatively scalable framework for the developement of the website.
-So I decide to create my own Javascript framework to improve my Javascript and OOP knowledges with the inspiration from ReactJS.
+## Mini Javascript front-end Framework (sort of).
+Originally created for the school website assignment.
+Minif-JS is a framework that is entirely based in the front-end static site code base without the help of NodeJS.
+MinifJS was meant to have StateManagement, Page(similar to Route), EventListener, Loop, and Condition for a simple website that dynamically changed with a scalable source code.
+But I continue to work on this project to improve my Javascript skill and hopefully gain some knowlegdge in pattern design.

+The website that was built with MinifJS V2: [Emery Sport](https://emerysport.netlify.app).